BGI-Qingdao/4D-BioReconX/docs/source/Tutorials/CellCellColocation3D.rst

 Usage
 ========================================
+CellColocation.py

-Usage: CellColocation.py -i <in.h5ad>
+  -i <in.h5ad>

   -o <prefix>

   -b [binsize (for each slice), default 50 (refer to 50um if 1 unit=1um).]

                   Please set -b based on your coordinate system !!!

                   Note: -b must be integer

   -m [min cell number for a cell type, default 100.]

   -f [sample fraction, default 0.8.
 The bootstrap fraction.]

   -l [loop number, default 100.
 The number of iterations for bootstrap.]

   -s [spatial key in obsm, default 'spatial']

   -a [annotation key in obs, default 'annotation']

 Reference
 ========================================